ancient-cthulhu/pipeline-examples/jenkins/english/simplified/veracode-strategy.md

 # Veracode Security Pipeline for Jenkins

 ## Overview

-The goal is to run both Veracode scans directly inside your existing build pipeline so security runs automatically on every build, with no separate process to maintain.
-Agent-Based SCA covers your third-party dependencies and the Policy Scan certifies your own code against your Veracode policy.
+The goal is to run the Veracode scans directly inside your existing build pipeline so security runs automatically on every build, with no separate process to maintain.
+Agent-Based SCA covers your third-party dependencies, the Container/IaC/Secrets scan covers infrastructure-as-code misconfigurations and hardcoded secrets in your source, and the Policy Scan certifies your own code against your Veracode policy.

 This Jenkinsfile is a working example of how to integrate those scans.
 Treat it as a starting point, drop it into your repo, wire up the credentials, and adapt the build and branch logic to match your project.

-Two scan types only:
+Three scan types:

 - **Agent-Based SCA** on every build (third-party dependency analysis)
+- **Container/IaC/Secrets** on every build (IaC misconfigurations and secrets in source)
 - **Policy Scan** on top-level branches only (production certification)

 **Supported Technologies**: Java (Maven/Gradle/Ant), .NET, Node.js, Python, Go, PHP, Ruby, Scala, and more.